hypered/curiosity/content/documentation/clis.md

 and explored.

 To expose the state file using a web interface, `cty serve` can be used.
 By default it uses port 9000.
-In the specific case of the `smartcoop.sh` machine, it can be reached by using the [`play.smartcoop.sh`](https://play.smartcoop.sh)
+In the specific case of the `cty.hypered.systems` machine, it can be reached by using the [`play.cty.hypered.systems`](https://play.cty.hypered.systems)
 sub-domain:

 ```